 Her first feature CD, Uncommon Voices on Vienna Modern Masters, was released in 2008 and includes works by American composers.

 Lisa received a M.M. degree from the University of Illinois and a B.M. from Millikin University and studied with Alexander Murray, Mary Karen Clardy and Mary Ellen Poole.
 Additional studies and masterclasses with Robert Dick, Camilla Hoitenga, Anne LaBerge, Walfrid Kujala and Patricia Spencer.

 Lisa is on the faculty of Columbia College Chicago, Sherwood Community Music School at Columbia College and Chicago Center for Music Education, as well as maintaining a home studio.
-She lives in the western suburbs with her husband, two children and puppy pug named, Sherman.
+She lives in the western suburbs with her husband, two children and 2 pugs, Sherman & Trixie.

-Erica Lessie is a freelance cellist in the Chicago area.
-She has performed on the Oprah Winfrey show with both Whitney Houston and Seal.
-In addition, she has appeared with Diana Krall, Andrea Bocelli, Peter Cetera, the Four Tops and Johnny Mathis.
-She is an auxiliary member of the rock band Tributosaurus and co-founder of Cherchez la Femme, an ensemble dedicated to performing works by women.
-Ms. Lessie is developing Strange Resonance, a solo presentation that explores the diversity of variant cellos.
+Erica Lessie is a freelance cellist in the Chicago area, working in a broad range of styles across many facets of the Chicago music scene.
+Erica has performed on the Oprah Winfrey show with both Whitney Houston and Seal and has appeared with Diana Krall, Andrea Bocelli, Peter Cetera, the Four Tops and Johnny Mathis.
+She is an auxiliary member of the rock band Tributosaurus and co-founder of Cherchez la Femme, a musical ensemble dedicated to presenting the arts expressed by women across the millennium.
+Ms. Lessie also developed Cellos of Unusual Shape, a solo presentation that explores the diversity of variant cellos.

 She currently resides south of Chicago with her husband and two children.